 Visual cues are key to communicating if you have hearing loss.
 Be sure to pack a good flashlight and lantern so that you can lipread at night after you take your hearing aids out.

 If your hearing loss prevents you from hearing a nearby animal, use your sight and smell to look for tracks and feces to alert you if something is near.

 This is good practice for any camper, whether you have hearing loss or not.
 Be sure to let someone who’s not in your party know exactly where you’re going, how long you’ll be there and when they can expect to hear from you.
 Do not rely on having cell service to communicate this information.

-To learn more or to schedule an appointment, call Southwestern Hearing Center today.
+To learn more or to schedule an appointment, call Southwestern Hearing & Balance today.